kleene-project/docs/install/kleened.md

 ```

 It is also possible to do a dry-run instead using
-`service kleened dryinit`, and see which requirements are met and what
+`service kleened dryinit` to see which requirements are met and what
 Kleened intends to configure.

 Finally, start Kleened